BlitChain/BLIPs/blip-template.md

 ## Motivation

-The motivation section should describe the "why" of this CIP.
+The motivation section should describe the "why" of this BLIP.
 What problem does it solve?
 Why should someone want to implement this standard?
 What benefit does it provide to the Cosmos ecosystem?
-What use cases does this CIP address?
+What use cases does this BLIP address?

 ## Documentation